11 Jun, 2023

 Waiting for a dip could be an opportunity to start mining again.
 Why?

 The best time to mine could be in a bear market.
 Some miners would have incurred high costs purchasing expensive equipment during the bull run.
-They may sell their mining machines cheaply if they can’t sustain the business.
+If they can’t sustain the business, they may sell their mining machines cheaply.

 This is an opportunity to set up your mining rig cheaply and begin mining, as the network should be less congested with other miners.